craigmiller160/terraform-k8s-server/README.md

 This is the Terraform-driven setup for my Kubernetes Server.

+## Three-Phase Setup

+Due to limitations on some of the infrastructure being setup, Terraform will construct everything in a three-phase process.

+Phase 1 = Custom Kubernetes Type for 1Password Integration

+Phase 2 = Setup of key environment applications, secrets, and other resources

+Phase 3 = Special setup of Sonatype Nexus since a manual step is required first.

 ## Terraform Setup

 Terraform & TFLint must be installed on the development machine.